-The office was nearly empty.
-A few janitors still ambled around the building, coming and going; maybe a secretary or two.
-On nights like these, other than the Lieutenant, probably nobody knew if Reemus was ever there or not; maybe not even the Lieutenant.
+A few janitors still ambled around the otherwise empty building, coming and going with maybe a secretary or desk guard.
+On nights like these, other than the lieutenant himself, probably nobody knew if Reemus was ever there or not.
+Maybe not even the Lieutenant.

 It was a lonely town.
 Not because nobody was in it but because nobody cared about it.
-Alleyways and parking lots, the marinas, parks and diners, all littered.
+Alleyways and parking lots, the marinas, parks and diners were all littered.
 Not with garbage, with derelicts.
 The two aren’t mutually exclusive though, one could suppose.

 “Fuck, Reemus, you ever heard of an umbrella?”